-We perform those pseudo-activities, sometimes “funny moments”, which we can photo, pick, post and then offer to others to click on, in order to share the emptiness of a content we reached for, but never got to truly feel.
+We perform those pseudo-activities, sometimes “funny moments”, which we can photo, pick, post, and then offer others to click on to share the emptiness of content we reached for but never truly feel.
 Maybe only for a scattered micro-second.

-These pseudo-activities actually do a great job helping us to type away our inner meaning.
-Besides the mental rest – and that being approximate – we don’t take profit upon this complex communication appreciation.
+These pseudo-activities actually do a great job of helping us to type away our inner meaning.
+But, besides the mental rest – and that being approximate – we don’t take profit upon this complex communication appreciation.

 Then come the red times of selling short.
 But who loses the transaction when you sell short of your soul?
 What will a man give in exchange for his soul?

-It is said in the Bible the end of the world will come when there will be no path from human being to human being.
-We are on our way towards that, despite improving the quality and speed of technological infrastructure.
+It is said in the Bible the end of the world will come when there is no path from human being to human being.
+Despite improving the quality and speed of technological infrastructure, we are on our way towards that.

 Copyright © Marcus Victor Grant 2011-present, all rights reserved.